How to Start Your Retirement Strategy Off on the Right Foot

 How do I balance retirement savings with student loans and other debt?

 If you’re paying off debt, even saving a little each month can feel like a stretch.
 A good rule of thumb is to weigh the interest you’re paying on debt with the expected interest and returns you could receive on your investments (long-term historical market returns can be a good gauge).
 For this reason, it’s usually best to pay off high interest rate credit cards and student loans first – the interest you’re paying on that debt will likely eclipse whatever returns you make on the savings side.

 And if there are opportunities to lower the interest rate on any of your debt, now’s the time to do it.
-For example, check to see if you’re eligible to refinance and consolidate student loans at a lower rate, and look into low rate personal loans to consolidate credit card debt at a lower rate.
+For example, check to see if you’re eligible to refinance and consolidate student loans at a lower rate, and look into low interest personal loans to consolidate credit card debt at a lower rate.
 Eligibility for these options is usually dependent on financial factors like your credit score, which means that the more you take care of your finances, the more they’ll take care of you.

-Once you get to a point where you’re only dealing with low interest rate student loans, most experts agree that it’s okay to split your focus between paying off your loans and putting money into retirement savings – particularly if you have a high debt load that’s going to be around for a while.
+Once you get to a point where you’re only dealing with low-interest rate student loans, most experts agree that it’s okay to split your focus between paying off your loans and putting money into retirement savings – particularly if you have a high debt load that’s going to be around for a while.
 Just remember that the sooner you start, the more you’ll benefit from the effects of compounding, so waiting to be debt-free can be a dangerous thing.

 Bottom line, if you save what you can and continue to make responsible financial decisions in other parts of your life, you should be in good shape.